buildbot/buildbot/master/docs/manual/customization.rst

         This method determines the health of an instance.
         The method should return ``False`` if it determines that a serious error has occurred and worker will not connect to the master.
         Otherwise, the method should return ``True``.
+        Any exceptions raised from this method are interpreted as if the method returned ``False``.

 Custom Build Classes